RadiusNetworks/proximitykit-documentation/docs/ios/download.md

 @end
 ```

 Create the manager and pass in the config.
-The Kit URL and Token can be obtained on the "Settings" page of your kit.

 ```objective-c
 self.pkManager = [RPKManager managerWithDelegate:self andConfig:@{